lmlg/libsref/doc/api.md

 success and a negative value otherwise.
 If any call to a libsref function is made before initializing the library, the results are undefined.

+This function can be safely called more than once.

 ```C
 void sref_lib_version (int *major, int *minor);
 ```

 Get the major and minor version for the library.
-This is useful to make sure that you're linking against a supported version at runtime.
+This is useful to make sure that you're linking against a compatible version at runtime.

 ```C
 sref_init (void *ptr, void (*fini) (void *));